 On the date of your appointment, you must submit the documents and application form at the Mexico embassy.
 You also have to pay a Mexico visa fee.

-A visa fee for Mexico is about $36.
+A visa for Mexico costs about $36.
 However, the visa fee may change depending on the type of visa you’re applying for as well as the country in which you submit your application.
 The payment method also differs from country to country since some may require you to pay upfront via bank while others ask you to pay in cash.

 Additionally, you will also have to pay for the Tourist Card, which may be between $15-$30.
 The prices for a Mexico Tourist Card may change slightly from time to time.